daattali/beautiful-jekyll/draft/gcpdiag.md

 ***Code Example: Enabling GCPdiag's required API's***

 # How to authenticate GCPDiag
-GCPDiag supports three methods of authenticaiton:
+GCPDiag supports three methods of authentication:

 1. OAuth user consent flow
 2. Application default credentials
 3. Service account key

-gcpdiag uses by default the OAuth user authentication flow, similarly to what gcloud does.
+By default, GCPdiag uses the OAuth user authentication flow, similarly to what gcloud does.
 It will print a URL that you need to access with a browser, and ask you to enter the token that you receive after you authenticate there.

-The credentials will be cached on disk, so that you can keep running it for 1 hour.
+The credentials are then cached on disk, enabling you to keep running it for 1 hour.
 To remove cached authentication credentials, you can delete the $HOME/.cache/gcpdiag directory.

 Note: if your organization has the “Block all third-party API access” policy set, you will need to either ask an organization admin to add gcpdiag to the list of trusted applications (client id: 539612726288-l17ksc9k8f0d63tfs53i45op9nel9h74.apps.googleusercontent.com), or use another authentication mechanism (such as application default credentials).

-gcpdiag can use Cloud SDK’s Application Default Credentials.
+GCPdiag can use Cloud SDK’s Application Default Credentials.
 This might require that you first run gcloud auth login --update-adc to update the cached credentials.
 This is the default in Cloud Shell because in that environment, ADC credentials are automatically provisioned.

 You can also use the --auth-key parameter to specify the private key of a service account.

-GCPDiag only checks configurations, it doesn't make any changes to resources even when detecting misconfigurations.
+GCPDiag only checks configurations, it doesn't make any changes to resources even after detecting misconfigurations.

 # How to install GCPDiag
-The tool is preinstsalled to the Google Cloud Shell and can be run with the following command replacing MYPROJECT with the Google Cloud Project ID:
+GCPdiag is preinstsalled to the Google Cloud Shell and can be run with the following command replacing MYPROJECT with the Google Cloud Project ID:

 ```
 gcpdiag lint --project=MYPROJECT
 ```
 ***Code Example: Running GCPdiag lint***

-Alternatively, you can run gcpdiag using a shell wrapper that starts gcpdiag in a Docker container with the following code:
+Alternatively, you can run GCPdiag using a shell wrapper that starts GCPdiag in a Docker container with the following code:

 ```
 curl https://gcpdiag.dev/gcpdiag.sh >gcpdiag